-ABC broadcast Toma on Wednesday, March 22nd, 1974 from 8:30-10PM, opposite a repeat on Banacek on NBC and the second half of The Sonny & Cher Comedy Hour and Medical Center on CBS.
-Starring alongside Tony Musante were Susan Strasberg as his wife Patty, Simon Oakland as his boss, Lieutenant Spooner, and Nicholas Colasanto as the head of the syndicate Toma was battling.
-The real David Toma played Detective Vinnie Cecca.
+ABC broadcast Toma on Wednesday, March 21st, 1974 from 8:30-10PM.
+Starring alongside Tony Musante were Susan Strasberg as his wife Patty, Simon Oakland as his boss Lieutenant Spooner, and Nicholas Colasanto as the head of the syndicate Toma was battling.
+The real-life David Toma played Detective Vinnie Cecca.

 Tony Musante as David Toma

 The telefilm was received well by critics.
 Writing in The New York Times, John J. O’Connor praised the cast, stating that “the performances were almost uniformly first-rate” .
 And Don Page of The Los Angeles Times called Toma a “realistic, fast-paced police drama” with a “forthright, crisp and gutsy” script .
 In early April, when ABC announced its schedule for the 1973-1974 season, a weekly version of Toma was given the Thursday 8-9PM time slot, replacing The Mod Squad .